Xgen for Maya

 The publishing process will grab geometry used for Xgen along with any external files used in the collection's descriptions.
 This creates an isolated Maya file with just the Xgen collection's dependencies, so you can use any nested geometry when creating the Xgen description.
 An Xgen version will consist of:

-) - this contains the geometry and the connections to the Xgen collection and descriptions. - Xgen file (
+• Maya file (.ma) - this contains the geometry and the connections to the Xgen collection and descriptions.

-) - this contains the Xgen collection and description. - Resource files (
+• Xgen file (.xgen) - this contains the Xgen collection and description.

 Load